Fariha-K/nhs-emergency-care-analysis/README.md

 ## Conclusions

 The data paints a concerning picture of NHS emergency care in March 2026.
 No trust is close to meeting the 95% four hour wait target, with the majority falling into the Poor performance band.
-Regional clustering of underperforming trusts in areas like Cheshire suggests that systemic, area-wide pressures — such as staffing shortages or population demand — may be contributing factors beyond individual hospital management.
+Regional clustering of underperforming trusts in areas like Cheshire suggests that systemic, area-wide pressures, such as staffing shortages or population demand may be contributing factors beyond individual hospital management.

 Trusts such as Nottingham and Shrewsbury, which appear across multiple measures, warrant particular attention as persistent underperformers.